Autodesk Maya vs Blender - Comparison Guide

 Blender vs Maya - Uses, and Plug-ins

-Maya offers a rich graphical interface through which you can access many features.
+Maya offers a rich Maya interface that provides access to many features, all designed to maximize productivity.
 It can also be integrated with third-party plugins, which can be developed with MEL (Maya Embedded Language) or using the open-source Python language.

 Blender vs Maya - Interface

-Blender recently released a new software update that, according to many experts, appears to improve the user interface.
+Blender recently released a new software update that, according to many experts, appears to improve the Blender Maya interface comparison.

 Photo by Ion Şipilov on Unsplash